sozu-proxy/sozu/ctl/README.md

 There are three options:

 1. config  - Sets a custom config file
 2. timeout - "Sets a custom timeout for commands (in milliseconds).
 0 disables the timeout"
 3. cmd     - Various subcommands

-The cmd has various subcommands such as:
+The cmd provides subcommands such as:

 - shutdown
 - upgrade